archimedes-spdm/development-process/source/introduction.rst

     working for the GKN Driveline Global Expert Network team, and the contents herein are subject to change.

+.. admonition:: Archimedes
+    :class: tip

+    This document also exists to serve as a guideline for developers working on the ``Archimedes Simulation Process and Data Management`` project.
+    These principles are being followed for the testing, development, deployment and implementation of all the services that comprise ``Archimedes``.
+Contact `Ulrich Scheibe <mailto:Ulrich.Scheibe@gkn.com>`_ if you'd like to know more.

-This document serves as a guide to software development practises followed at GKN PLC.
-It outlines the practises followed, and can be considered as a *guideline*.
+This document serves as a **guide to software development practices** followed at GKN.
+It outlines the processes followed, and can be considered as a *guideline*.

 It is neither the purpose of this document nor the ideal of its author that these are concrete and inflexible.
 Insofar as its contents, this document hopes to help software developers find a waypoint, in a manner of speaking.
 It can also be considered as a **Requirements Document**, showcasing the way we must go forward in order to make an impact in the way we work.
 All work needs to be defined, and this document hopes to one day serve as an exhaustive internal document, describing the processes we follow for every kind of work that arises.

 The contents herein were drafted as an effort to crystallize a process for software development, one that can be used at a global level.
 The contents therein are nothing new, they are followed in many software development companies, but setting